Matejkob/Matejkob/README.md

 ### About Me

 I'm a Senior iOS Software Engineer with a passion for merging cutting-edge technology with user-friendly designs.
-Specializing in Swift, Obj-C, SwiftUI, UIKit and the Composable Architecture, I aim to create intuitive and efficient applications.
+Specializing in Swift, Obj-C, SwiftUI, UIKit and The Composable Architecture, I aim to create intuitive and efficient applications.

 ### Open Source Contributions